d5c0d3/PowerBI-3Dscatter/README.md

 When there are no errors you can hit Ctrl+C to stop the process.
 But don't close the console window yet.

 ---

-*Note:*
+**NOTE**

-Use only characters and numbers in your package name since special characters (even '-') can throw errors when `pbiviz start` is executed.
+Use only characters and numbers in your package name since special characters (even "-") can throw errors when `pbiviz start` is executed.

 ---

 ## 3. Edit the R code